 - Using in-car technologies: Operating navigation systems, adjusting entertainment systems, or utilizing touch screens within the vehicle can cause visual, manual, and cognitive distractions.

-In order for your distracted driving accident case to be successful, you will need to prove the elements of negligence:
+For your distracted driving accident case to be successful, you will need to prove the elements of negligence:

 - Breach – You must prove that the defendant breached their duty.
-In a distracted driving case, this means you will need to prove that the at-fault driver was distracted behind the wheel.
+In a distracted driving case, you will need to prove that the at-fault driver was distracted behind the wheel.
 Your lawyer will work with local law enforcement, investigators, and digital evidence to establish and prove this factor.

 Is Distracted Driving a Crime in Allentown?